What Is a Debt Management Plan? How Can It Help?

-Those who enroll make monthly deposits with a credit counseling organization, which then is used to pay the debts according to a predetermined payment schedule developed by the counselor and creditors.
-Your monthly payment is tailored to what the customer can afford, and you know before agreeing to take part in the program what that monthly amount is.
-An analysis of household income vs. expenditures determines the monthly payment.
+Those who enroll make monthly deposits with a credit counseling organization, which uses that money to pay the debts according to a predetermined payment schedule developed by the counselor and your creditors.
+Your monthly payment is tailored to what you can afford.